-It contains a compound called thiocyanate.
+Tobacco smoke contains a compound called thiocyanate.
 The inhibitory effects of thiocyanate on the uptake of iodide is through competitive inhibition of the iodide transport mechanism and may be responsible for the reduction of levels.
 Other substances in tobacco smoke that can impair thyroid function are hydroxypyridine metabolites, nicotine and benzapyrenes.
-Tobacco smoke, not only has an effect on thyroid function, but can also block thyroid hormone action.
+Tobacco smoke not only has an effect on thyroid function, but can also block thyroid hormone action.
 (13)

-Tap water contains fluoride and chlorine that inhibit the absorption of iodine.
-In a study, where researchers used the Wechsler Intelligence Test to determine the IQs of a total of 329 eight to fourteen-year-old children, living in nine high-fluoride, low-iodine villages and in seven villages that had only low levels of iodine.
-As discovered, the IQs of children from the high-fluoride, low-iodine villages, were lower than those from the villages with low iodine alone.
+Tap water contains fluoride and chlorine, which inhibit the absorption of iodine.
+In a study where researchers used the Wechsler Intelligence Test to determine the IQs of a total of 329 eight- to 14-year-old children living in nine high-fluoride, low-iodine villages and in seven villages that had only low levels of iodine.
+As discovered, the IQs of children from the high-fluoride, low-iodine villages were lower than those from the villages with low iodine alone.
 (14)

 6. Goitrogen Foods